LOADING ...

 who me my first real break

-Going back was one of the best
+Going back home was one of the

-and luckiest I ever made
+and luckiest moves I made

-My luck stop there though,
+My luck didn't there though,

-and my first album
+and produced my album

 But i'm getting a little of myself

-down the road to success here,
+Speeding down the to success here,

-which was not how it all came about
+certainly was not how it all came about

-number of songs I remember
+of songs I remember recording

-bring me candy and Abandoned on Tuesday
+Don't me candy and Abandoned on Tuesday

 My first time in a studio

-I sound young
+Damn I young

 That's I was, needless to say